 In order to gain some real-world experience with CodeCommit, I decided to create a mirror of the AWS SDK for PHP repository.
 I started out with a fresh EC2 instance running the Amazon Linux AMI.
-I installed the newest version of the AWS Command Line Interface (CLI), set up my credentials, and installed Git in the usual way:
+I installed the newest version of the AWS Command Line Interface (AWS CLI), set up my credentials, and installed Git in the usual way:

 $ sudo yum install git

 $ git config --global user.name "Jeff Barr" $ git config --global user.email email@example.com